 - SEO Site Checkup – “SEO Site Checkup is a free analysis tool that audits the entire website with 45 checks in 6 different categories (common SEO issues, server&security, mobile usability, social media and semantic web).
 With due consideration of these results, the tool shows up a general score and a number of failed checks.”

 It’s a good idea to use this tool in tandem with another similar service.
 Like your credit score, it’s a good idea to check your optimization across different platforms to get a more holistic impression of how well your website is performing, as well as uncover some “leaks” that weren’t picked up in other assessment tools.

 Google PageSpeed Insights– This isn’t the first time we’ve listed this tool and it won’t be the last.
-Page speed optimization is an oft neglected area of website development, but is important for your Google ranking and customer/visitor experience.
-So, after some investigating we discovered that we didn’t understand Google PageSpeed Insights like we thought we did.
+Page speed optimization is an oft-neglected area of website development but is important for your Google ranking and customer/visitor experience.
+So, after some investigating, we discovered that we didn’t understand Google PageSpeed Insights like we thought we did.
 Despite the name, Google PageSpeed Insights doesn’t measure page speed.
 Yup, you read that right.
 In fact, the majority of marketing experts use other tools for measuring page speed.
 So what is it good for, you ask?
-Google PageSpeed can be good for pointing out problem areas on your site, for example: you have to many large images which should be compressed.
+Google PageSpeed can be good for pointing out problem areas on your site, for example you have too many large images which should be compressed.
 To correctly measure your page speed, read this.